MLOps-KNDS/devops/README.md

-# Infrastructure
+# DevOps

-Space for our infrastructure-as-code definitions and pipelines.
+Space for our IaC definitions and deployment pipelines.

+## Terraform definitions for GCP

-## Prerequisites
+### Prerequisites

 To do after creating a new GCP project: